Bit-Camp-IO/E-Fashion_BackEnd/README.md

 ## Authentication

-- **JWT Tokens**: Secure user authentication and authorization using JSON Web Tokens.
+- **JWT Tokens**: Secure user authentication and authorization using JSON Web Tokens for implementing refresh and access tokens.

 - **Google Authentication**: Enable users to log in seamlessly with their Google accounts.
 - **Password Reset**: Allow users to reset their passwords using email-based one-time passwords (OTPs).